shenxingy/ride-sharing-service-webapp/README.md

 ### 2025-02-07
-- We stored the credetials.json and token.js in our local working environment and put them in the gitignore.
 - Email registration implemented
 - Store user emails in the database
 - Send email notifications when a ride is accepted